jon-bit/forbidden-knowledge-revealed/README.md

 ##### Easy
 - :yellow_circle: [Pop OS] - Pop OS is a linux distro created by system-76 that makes linux computers.
 - :green_circle: [Cent OS] - Cent OS is most likely the best RPM distro for beginners.
-It was built off the source code of RHEL.
-(TO BE UPDATED)
+It was built off the source code of RHEL. (:warning: TO BE UPDATED)
 - :green_circle: [Kali] - Kali is the best free OS for pen-testers and ethical-hackers.
 -
 ##### Intermediate